PdxCodeGuild/20171003-FullStack-Day/1 - Python/docs/11 - Exceptions.md

 # Exception Handling

 Exceptions are 'thrown' by Python when it can't interpret what your program is trying to do.
-You can read more about exeption handling in the official [Python documentation](https://docs.python.org/3/tutorial/errors.html).
+You can read more about exeptions in the [official docs](https://docs.python.org/3.6/tutorial/errors.html).

 For example, the following occurs when we attempt to concatenate a string an an int (e.g. `print('your age is: ' + 23)`)